-- Sustainable growth by Chinese companies has been driven by favorable state policies and efficient planning in tech-relevant fields like renewable energy and artificial intelligence.
+- Sustainable growth by Chinese companies has been driven by favourable state policies and efficient planning in tech-relevant fields like renewable energy and artificial intelligence

 But first, a look at some perceptions and realities.